amckennafoster/figshare-api-workshop.github.io/docs/workshop/workshop-introduction.md

 2. Have a Google account and use Google Colab.

 ### Sandbox Instance
 If you are at an institution that uses Figshare, it may be beneficial to use your institution's sandbox.
-If that is not available or you institution does not use Figshare, we will give you access to our Global University sandbox.
+If that is not available or your institution does not use Figshare, we will provide access to our Global University sandbox.
 You can also use a free Figshare account for many of the examples.

 ![Image of the Global University Sandbox](../assets/global-univ-sandbox.jpg)